cactool/cactool/docs/advanced-configuration.rst

   * - email-domains
     - A list of Strings
     - A list containing email domains that can be used to sign up (e.g. :code:`["liverpool.ac.uk"]`).
 If this list is empty then any email is permitted to sign up.

+  * - instance-name
+    - String
+    - The name of the instance (e.g. The Univesity of Liverpool)